Connect with others who understand.

 4. Infections

-Urinary tract infections (UTIs) also pose a big danger to people with MS, regardless of their biological sex.
+Urinary tract infections (UTIs) also pose a significant danger.
 People with MS tend to get UTIs more often due to the use of catheters and urinary retention or the inability to fully empty the bladder.
-Overall, women are more likely to get UTIs, according to Neurology, but in groups with MS, UTIs are actually more deadly to men than to women.
+In the general population, women are more likely to get UTIs, according to the journal Neurology, but in groups with MS, UTIs are actually more deadly to men than to women.

 If a person with MS becomes immobile, they can develop pressure ulcers.
 These sores can quickly grow into widespread infections that enter the bloodstream and put life at risk.
 That being said, infections are treatable, especially if you catch them early.